 Forking in the network is outside the scope of the present document.
-However for interoperability and forward-compatibility reasons, the UE must be ready to receive responses generated due to a forked request and behave according to the procedures specified in IETF RFC 3261 [55], section 4.2.7.3 of 3GPP TS 23.228 [7] and 3GPP TS 24.229 [15].
-Furthermore, the UE should be able to maintain at least fourty (40) parallel early dialogues until receiving the final response on one of them and the UE must support receiving media on one of these early dialogues.
+However for interoperability and forward-compatibility reasons, the UE must be ready to receive responses generated due to a forked request and behave according to the procedures specified in IETF RFC 3261 [55], section 4.2.7.3 of 3GPP TS 23.228 [7], 3GPP TS 24.229 [15] and section 4.7.2.1 of 3GPP Release 13 TS 24.628 [71].
+Furthermore, the UE should be able to maintain at least forty (40) parallel early dialogs until receiving the final response on one of them and the UE must support receiving media on one of these early dialogs.
+If the originating UE needs to release an early dialog, the UE must send a BYE request within the early dialog to be released, in accordance with section 15 in IETF RFC 3261 [55], e.g. when the UE receives the first response that would create an early dialog it cannot maintain, the UE sends a BYE request on that early dialog without saving dialog data.

-Note: An early dialog that is maintained is one where a SIP 18x response has been received and the early dialogue has not been terminated (e.g. by receipt of a SIP 199 response) prior to receiving a SIP 2xx response.
+- Note 1: An early dialog that is maintained is one where a SIP 18x response has been received and the early dialogue has not been terminated (e.g. by receipt of a SIP 199 response) prior to receiving a SIP 2xx response. - Note 2: Multiple early dialogs can occur as a result of forking or for other reasons such as announcements or services.